Impact of Higgs-boson measurements on SMEFT fits: Results

 The results of Tables~\ref{tab:u3-ind} and \ref{tab:u2-ind} are illustrated and complemented in Figs.~\ref{fig:u2-dimless} and \ref{fig:scale-bounds} where we report both the bounds on the Wilson coefficients and the corresponding lower bounds on the scale of NP.
 Including Higgs-boson observables can set lower bounds on $\Lambda$ as high as 15-20~TeV unless correlations exist in given NP models to compensate for the effect of individual operators as illustrated in the SMEFT framework.

 Let us now compare our results with the literature.
 Ref.~\cite{Celada:2024mcf} presents results for a slightly different flavour assumption with respect to the ones considered in this study.
 A $U(2)_q\times U(2)_u \times U(3)_d$ symmetry is assumed in the quark sector, where, in addition to the top quark, also the bottom and charm Yukawa couplings are kept nonzero to account for the current LHC sensitivity to these parameters. $\left(U(1)_l\times U(1)_e \right)^3$ is assumed in the lepton sector, also in this case keeping the tau-lepton Yukawa coupling non-zero as motivated by LHC data.
 Although not exactly the same, this flavour assumption is quite close to the $U(2)^5$ case considered in this study when focusing on operators mainly constrained by Higgs-boson measurements.
 It should be noted, however, that Ref.~\cite{Celada:2024mcf} does not include the full set of operators analysed in this work.
-While RG evolution is present in their following work \cite{terHoeve:2025gey}, only global fit results are present for that case so in order to compare the results of the individual fits we use Ref.~\cite{Celada:2024mcf}, which does not include RG evolution. \\ Ref.~\cite{Bartocci:2023nvp} presents results for a $U(3)^5$ flavour symmetry, as in our first scenario, but does not include RG evolution.
+While RG evolution is present in their following work \cite{terHoeve:2025gey}, only global fit results are present for that case so in order to compare the results of the individual fits we use Ref.~\cite{Celada:2024mcf}, which does not include RG evolution.\footnote{We have nevertheless compared with Ref.~\cite{terHoeve:2025gey} where RGE/noRGE results are presented in Table 3.4 and we find overall good qualitative agreement.} \\ Ref.~\cite{Bartocci:2023nvp} presents results for a $U(3)^5$ flavour symmetry, as in our first scenario, but does not include RG evolution.
 While RG effects are included in the subsequent analysis presented in Ref.~\cite{Bartocci:2024fmm} only constraints from the global fit obtained by profiling the other coefficients are reported there, so for the comparison of individual fits, as done for the previous collaboration, we stick to Ref.~\cite{Bartocci:2023nvp} .

 In Table \ref{tab:SMEFiT} we compare the results of our individual fits with those of Refs.~\cite{Celada:2024mcf} and \cite{Bartocci:2023nvp} for the operators reported in those analyses which are mainly constrained by Higgs-boson observables when neglecting RG evolution.
 Considering the different data sets used and the different fitting procedures, the results are in good agreement.
 Tracking the origin of the small differences observed would require a detailed comparison of the different implementations, which is beyond the scope of this study.